brightigiemokha/python_pc_quiz/README.md

 ## Existing Features

 ### Introduction
-- Once the user runs the program, let's play Hangmen is dsplayed at the heading and the game starts.
+- Once the user runs the program, Welcome to Python Quiz!
+Would you like to Play? is displayed, here the user have a choice to make.

 ### Username